Octachron/codept/README.md

 Some new options modify the behavior of either the solver or the outliner

-  * `-closed-world` stops the analysis as soon as a non-resolvable module is identified.
+  * `-closed-world` stop the analysis as soon as a non-resolvable module is identified.
 Contrarily, codept default mode assumes that non-resolvable module have for signature `sig end` (this approximation can only lead to an over-approximation of dependencies).